vladmihaisavin/generate-node-api/README.md

 4.2.
 Postgres - the boilerplate will need a PostgreSQL database.
 You can run the migration to initialize the tables;<br>
 4.3.
 API - the boilerplate is useful to microservices which do not have direct access to a database.
 In this case, for data persistence purposes, some third party API will be called.
-5. Open the directory with that project name and start coding.
+5. Open the directory with that project name
+6. Follow the instructions from the README file
+7. Happy coding!